Stanley depth and the lcm-lattice: Applications

 For the lower bound, note that every ideal in $n$ variables with more than one minimal generator has Stanley depth less than $n$.
 Moreover, if $I$ has at least $2$ generators, then there exists a monomial $m$ in $S \setminus I$ and two coprime monomials $n_1, n_2 \in S$ such that $m n_1, m n_2 \in I$.
 This implies that $S/I$ has an associated prime of height at least $2$ and thus the Stanley depth of $S/I$ is at most $n - 2$. \end{proof}

 In the next result we characterize the case of equality for the upper bound in part (2) of Proposition \ref{prop:boundI}.
 Recall that monomial complete intersections can be characterized as those ideals $I$ whose number of generators equals the projective dimension of $S/I$.
 In this sense, the last sentence of the following theorem extends the result on the Stanley depth of complete intersections \cite{S}. \begin{theorem} Let $I \subset S$ be a monomial ideal with $k > 1$ minimal generators.
-Then the following are equivalent: \begin{enumerate} \item $\slat_I \cong \bool{k}$, i.e. $I$ has the lcm-semilattice of a complete intersection. \item $\pdim_S S/I = k$. \item $\spdim_S S/I = k$. \end{enumerate} Moreover, if $\pdim_S S/I = k-1$ then $S/I$ and $I$ satisfy Conjecture \ref{conj:stanley} (Stanley conjecture). \end{theorem} \begin{proof} If $\slat_I \cong \bool{k}$ then $\spdim_S S/I = k$ by Proposition \ref{prop:boundI}.
+Then the following are equivalent: \begin{enumerate} \item $\slat_I \cong \bool{k}$, i.e. $I$ has the lcm-lattice of a complete intersection. \item $\pdim_S S/I = k$. \item $\spdim_S S/I = k$. \end{enumerate} Moreover, if $\pdim_S S/I = k-1$ then both $S/I$ and $I$ satisfy Stanley's inequality \eqref{conj:stanley}. \end{theorem} \begin{proof} If $\slat_I \cong \bool{k}$ then $\spdim_S S/I = k$ by Proposition \ref{prop:boundI}.
 Moreover, in this situation $\pdim_S S/I = k$ because this is the projective dimension of a $k$-generated complete intersection.
 So we need to show that $\slat_I \ncong \bool{k}$ implies that $\spdim_S S/I \leq k-1$ and $\pdim_S S/I \leq k-1$.